safeliquids/custom-music-discs/README.md

 # custom-music-discs

 A Minecraft: Java Edition datapack that allows for playing custom made music discs.
-This versin of the pack is compatible with Minecraft version 1.20.5.
+The pack is compatible with Minecraft versions 1.20.5 through 1.20.6.
+For other versions see tags eg. `1.20.2-1.20.4`.

 ## Installation and Quick Start